enridaga/musow/README.md

 ## General queries

-The following examples show an overview of resources gathered and described in MuSOW survey.
+The following examples show an overview of resources gathered and described in musoW survey.

 **GQ1.** How many resources have been included in the survey?